Unique Restaurants In Honolulu

 In a city as flourishing as Honolulu, sometimes dinner at a typical chain restaurant just doesn’t sound ideal.
-Maybe you just want to explore, or find restaurants that the locals love with just that touch of uniqueness.
-From gourmet to beach casual, we’ve compiled a smattering of places that are certain to give you some vibrant flavors of the island.
+Maybe you just want to explore or find restaurants with a touch of uniqueness.
+From gourmet to casual, we’ve compiled a list of unique restaurants in Honolulu for you to try.

 Alan Wong’s Restaurant

-Alan Wong’s Restaurant is well recognized as one of the premier dining locations in the city.
-When celebrated chef, Alan Wong began over 15 years ago, critics were skeptical that a restaurant hidden on the third floor of a commercial building with no ocean view, would inhibit the restaurant’s success.
-However, Wong’s has time and again proven that creativity, elegance and quality have ranked his restaurant the number-one Best Restaurant in all of Oahu (Hale Aina Award, 2014).
-Primarily using locally grown produce, and fisheries, Wong is an advocate of investing in the land and in relationships with local farmers.
-Some highly praised menu items include the 6 to 12 course “tasting the classics” selections, the kalua pig salad, and the ginger-encrusted tropical fish, all of which come served with complimentary macadamia nuts at the end of the meal.
+Primarily using locally grown produce, Wong advocates investing in the land and in relationships with local farmers.
+Some highly praised menu items include the 6 to 12 course “tasting the classics” selections.
+In it, you’ll enjoy kalua pig salad and ginger-encrusted tropical fish.
+All of which come served with complimentary macadamia nuts at the end of the meal.
 If you are looking for an unforgettable experience, Alan Wong’s Restaurant will not disappoint.

 Nico’s at Pier 38